swcraftstras/swcraftstras.github.io/README.md

 ---

 <ul>
-{% for post in site.posts | where:"category","meetup" %}
+{% for post in site.posts | where:"item.category","meetup" %}
   <li><a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}
 </ul>